![]() |

 5. Reserves & Accessibility

-Onshore: Depleting reserves but easier access.
+- Onshore: Reserves are depleting but easier to access.

 6. Jobs & Economy